 We aim as a church to display the worth of God to the world, so outreach is very important to us.
-We serve our community by volunteering at our local senior center, supporting our local food pantry, Pepperell Aid from Community to Home, providing local aid through our Deacons’ Fund, and inviting the people of Pepperell and surrounding communities to free concerts and fun events (such as Vacation Bible School, and our annual Harvest Party).
+We serve our community by volunteering at our local senior center, supporting our local food pantry, Pepperell Aid from Community to Home, providing local aid through our Deacons’ Fund, and inviting the people of Pepperell and surrounding communities to free concerts and fun events (such as Vacation Bible School).
 A Serenity Choir based at PCF is available to sing to anyone in the local community who is unwell or home-bound and in need of encouragement.

 To learn more about the missionaries and ministries that we support, please visit their web pages.

 Aaron Cooper - Aaron is a member of PCF and a lifelong native of New England.
 He has a passion for travel, education and a desire to share the Gospel.
 In the summer of 2019, Aaron joined God’s work in the Middle East and is currently serving as an English teacher to refugees.

 Micah and Jess and their children are living in South Asia and planting churches among un-engaged people groups (peoples where Christ has not been named) throughout the Himalayas, through evangelism, discipleship, and training local pastors.